aplteam/MarkAPL/MarkAPL.md

 | Special attributes        |           |   X     |    X      |    X    |
 | LeanPub extensions        |           |         |           |    X    |

+Notes:

-Note: Both "Code blocks (indented)" and "Line breaks (two spaces)" don't carry an X in the "MarkAPL" column because they are deliberately not implemented in **_MarkAPL_**.
+* Both "Code blocks (indented)" and "Line breaks (two spaces)" don't carry an X in the "MarkAPL" column because they are deliberately not implemented in **_MarkAPL_**.

-The implementation of [Definition lists](#) comes with some restrictions; see there.
+* The implementation of [Definition lists](#) comes with some restrictions; see there.

+* Special attributes got introduced by Extra Markdown, and they are partly supported in Pandoc but they are not part of the CommonMark specification.
+However, they are recognized by MarkAPL with a syntax that is slightly different from other implementations.
+This makes it much less probable that the user needs to escape any `{` and `}` characters but at the cost of compatability.

-Regarding the LeanPub extension see separate document.
+* Regarding the LeanPub extension see separate document.

 #### Comments